Kenya has a population of 40 million people and has the biggest economy in Eastern Africa.

 A quarter of the population lives on US$1 a day and two thirds on less than US $2.

-Urbanisation: Kenya’s urban population is growing at a rate of approximately 6% each year.
-The majority of people in its cities live in informal settlements, or slums, with poor access to basic services like water and sanitation, schools and healthcare.
+The majority of people in Kenya’s cities live in informal settlements or slums, with poor access to basic services like water and sanitation, schools and healthcare.

 There is an unequal distribution of political, social and economic power in Kenya as a result of the strong link between wealth accumulation and the state since gaining independence.

 Despite the unchanging political context and the power struggle between different elite groups, Kenyan citizens have achieved far-reaching civil and political rights.

 The new Kenyan constitution allows people to participate in political processes and upholds the rights of all Kenyans to healthcare, housing, sanitation, food, safe water, social security and education.

 Tax and governance

 Kenya has the highest tax expenditure in the region, but exemptions for business elites and incentives to foreign investors, which have few economic and social benefits, cost the country more than $1 billion each year.